zeeshanjunaid/ledgy.com/src/markdown/help/getting-started.md

 ##### Have a look at your portfolio

 - All users on Ledgy, including you if you own shares in a company on Ledgy, have a portfolio which shows your investments.
-- In order to see your investments, the company has to add you as a shareholder with an email address and committed the transactions.
+- To see your investments, the company has to add you as a shareholder with an email address and committed the transactions.
 - To see your portfolio click on your name at the top right corner and select _Portfolio_.

 Happy cap tabling!